PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation

 For word-level augmentation, well-known operations includes synonym replacement \citep{10.5555/2969239.2969312}, random insertion, random deletion and random swap \citep{wei-zou-2019-eda}.
 In contrast to dictionary-based synonym replacement, another stream of works randomly replace words with masks and employs BERT models for predicting the words as a source of augmentation that exploits the contexts \citep{Wu2019ConditionalBC, inproceedings123}.

-For sentence-level augmentation, Round-trip Translation \citep{sennrich-etal-2016-improving} was originally proposed to augment translation pairs by translating from the source language into the target language, which is later extended to utilize two machine translation models to get a back-translated sentence as a source of augmentation. \citet{gao-etal-2020-paraphrase} proposes to use paraphrase as a source of augmentation in task-oriented dialogue generation.
+For sentence-level augmentation, Round-trip Translation \citep{sennrich-etal-2016-improving} augments translation pairs by translating from the source language into the target language, and back to the source language with two machine translation models. \citet{gao-etal-2020-paraphrase} proposes to use paraphrases as a source of augmentation in task-oriented dialogue generation.
 It has also been proposed to retrieve from unpaired corpora as a source of augmentation in the dialogue community \citep{zhang-etal-2020-dialogue}.
 Another stream of work edits the retrieved dialogue response for better generation \citep{cai-etal-2019-skeleton, cai-etal-2019-retrieval}, which can be treated as a form of indirect augmentation.
 The closest work to ours is \citet{gao-etal-2020-paraphrase}, where theirs does not employ curriculum learning.